 Phase problems in a home karaoke system often sound like a loss of solidity more than a loud, obvious malfunction.
 The bass may weaken, the vocal may feel hollow or less centered, and the whole mix may seem oddly unstable even though everything still appears to be working.

-That is why phase is worth understanding as a listening-recognition concept.
-When you hear the pattern more accurately, you are less likely to mislabel it as simple weak bass, generic thinness, or random bad tuning.
+That is why phase is worth understanding as a listening concept.
+When you recognize the pattern more accurately, you are less likely to mislabel it as simple weak bass, generic thinness, or random bad tuning.

 Frequently Asked Questions